MESSAGE FROM THE DIRECTOR

-Our research, undergraduate and graduate training and educational outreach programs are carefully designed to mirror the NASA MIRO’s objectives with the following goals:
+Our research, undergraduate, and graduate training and educational outreach programs are carefully designed to mirror NASA MIRO objectives.
+Our goals are to:

-- Promote innovative and collaborative research in functional nanomaterials for energy and sensing for NASA missions, while simultaneously addressing terrestrial needs for early disease diagnosis and for clean and renewable energy;
+- Drive Research at UC Merced by promoting innovative and collaborative research in functional nanomaterials for energy and sensing for NASA missions and for needs here on Earth.